Foreign Earned Income by U.S. Taxpayers

 - Utilities (other than telephone)

-- Real/personal property insurance (homeowners & renters insurance)
+- Real/personal property insurance (homeowners & renters' insurance)

-- Nonrefundable security deposits or lease payments
+- Nonrefundable security deposits or lease payments.

-Housing expenses that don't qualify for the foreign housing exclusion include:
+These expenses don't qualify for the exclusion:

 - Cost of buying property (such as main mortgage payments)